developer-portal/content/start/sw/web-app/about.md

 ## Technologies used for web development

 Except HTML, which is almost always improved by CSS, most developers add dynamic items to the web pages via JavaScript.
-For both, CSS nad JavaScript, libraries exist to make developers' tasks easier:
+For both, CSS and JavaScript, libraries exist to make developers' tasks easier:

 * [JQuery](https://jquery.com/), a fast, small, and feature-rich JavaScript library
 * [React](https://reactjs.org/), a JavaScript library for building user interfaces